Liquid smoke: Food

 The application of liquid smoke to food has grown to encompass a wide variety of methods employing thousands of commercial formulations worldwide.
-By far the most extensive use of liquid smoke is for the purpose of replacing direct smoking of food with onsite-generated smoke from wood.
-To impart the desired functional effects of smoke, liquid smoke preparations must be applied topically.
-In addition to flavor, reaction color, anti-microbial, and texture effects are the functionalities that can only be obtained by topical addition followed by thermal processing.
+Liquid smoke is used extensively by topical application to replace direct wood-smoking of food.
+In addition to flavor, reaction color, anti-microbial, and texture effects are obtained by topical addition followed by thermal processing.
 Dipping products in diluted solutions or soaking them in brines containing liquid smoke followed by heating was done long before the modern industrial era using Wright's liquid smoke and pyroligneous acid precursors.
-Allen patented a method of regenerating smoke using air atomization.
-It remains the leading technology for using condensed smoke products to treat processed meat, cheese, fish, and other foods in batch smokehouses.
-As the meat-processing industry has consolidated, continuous processes have evolved and direct applications of solutions of liquid smoke via showering or drenching systems installed on continuous lines have grown to be the largest type of application method.
-In North America there are more than thirty-five processed-meat plants utilizing bulk tanks to receive tankers of liquid smoke for topical application as an alternative to direct wood smoking.
-Also noteworthy is the method of topical application by impregnation of fibrous, laminated, and plastic casings.
-Meat products are subsequently stuffed into these casings and thermally processed.
-The use of natural condensed smoke preparations internally in food is another important means of imparting smoke flavor.
-It is used when other technical functions of smoke are not imperative to be expressed in a finished food.
-This can be done directly by adding into blenders with meat or other foods or injecting whole muscle meat.
-Incorporation into sauces such as barbeque or dry seasonings and compounding with other flavors are other important ways in which the flavors are used.
-Further utility of aqueous smoke solutions is gained by the use of more complex food-grade processing such as extraction into oil, spray drying using maltodextrin carriers, or plating onto foods and food ingredients such as malt flour, yeast, or salt.
+Allen patented a method of regenerating smoke using air atomization, which is still the leading technology for using condensed smoke products to treat processed meat, cheese, fish, and other foods in batch smokehouses.

+As the meat-processing industry has consolidated, continuous processes have evolved, and direct applications of solutions of liquid smoke via showering or drenching systems installed on continuous lines are the usual methods of application.
+In North America, there are more than thirty-five processed-meat plants utilizing bulk tanks to receive tankers of liquid smoke for topical application as an alternative to direct wood smoking.
+Topical application by impregnation of fibrous, laminated, and plastic casings is also used; meat products are stuffed into these casings and thermally processed.

+The use of natural condensed smoke preparations internally in food is another way to impart smoke flavor, used when other technical functions of smoke do not need to be expressed in a finished food.
+This can be done directly by adding into blenders with meat or other foods, or injecting whole muscle meat.
+The smoke flavors can also be incorporated into sauces such as barbeque or dry seasonings.
+Aqueous smoke solutions can also be extracted into oil, spray-dried using maltodextrin carriers, or plated onto foods and food ingredients such as malt flour, yeast, or salt.

 Non-food

 Extensive references to beneficial uses of pyroligneous acid in plants for seed germination, pest control, microbial control, plant structural enhancements are reported.
 Livestock benefits such as antimicrobial preservation of feed, nutrient digestibility, and other claims are found.
-Scientific agricultural studies can be found in peer reviewed journals, but many agricultural benefits such as soil quality improvement, better seed germination, and healthier foliage are widely promoted without attribution.
+Scientific agricultural studies can be found in peer-reviewed journals, but many agricultural benefits such as soil quality improvement, better seed germination, and healthier foliage are widely promoted without attribution.
 Broad claims of medical benefits to humans in digestive ailments, dental infections, liver, heart, skin ailments, ears, eyes are found, but the literature is devoid of accepted scientific studies for such testimonial claims in humans.